The Memory Police: Plot

 The story follows a novelist on an island under the control of the Memory Police.
 An unknown force causes the people of the island to collectively 'forget' and lose their attachment to objects or concepts, e.g. hats, perfume, birds and ribbon.
 As the inhabitants move on from the disappearances, the Memory Police enforce the removal of the disappeared objects from the island.
 The people who continue to remember, such as the author's mother, attempt to escape from the island or hide in safe houses to evade capture by the Police.

 R, the author's editor, reveals himself to be one of those who still remembers the disappeared objects, and fears that he will be taken by the Memory Police.
-With the help of an old man, a family friend, the protagonist arranges and hides R in a secret room in her home.
+With the help of an old family friend, the protagonist arranges and hides R in a secret room in her home.
 While hiding, R then tries to help them recall some of the long disappeared objects to the author and the old man, though to no avail.

 As the calendars disappear, the winter continues and spring never comes.
 Food is becoming scarce on the island.
 The Memory Police raid the author's house as they celebrate the old man's birthday, but fail to discover the secret room, leaving them free.
 Subsequently, novels disappear as well, and the protagonist works as a typist.
 On R's insistence, she continues to work on her novel and keeps some books.
 After an earthquake, some of her mother's sculptures, given back by a family friend, break and reveal more objects that had disappeared, including a ferry ticket and a harmonica.
 She decides to investigate her mother's cabin, which R believes contains more objects that have long disappeared.
 The author, along with the old man, manage to retrieve the objects and hide them in her home.

 One day, the old man dies from a brain hemorrhage.
 Soon after, the inhabitants are made to forget some of their body parts, with the Memory Police capturing those who continue to retain their sense of the "disappeared" body parts.
 The author, despite much difficulty, manages to finish her novel of a love story that took a dark turn.
 The inhabitants, including the author, slowly began to accept their fate as they forget their own existence and vanish.
 Before disappearing, the author reassures R that he will be able to come out of hiding along with others who manage to preserve their memories.